SAE J1939 Turbo Interface for Raspberry Pi

 Once the newest version is installed, use the command line window and type: sudo raspi-config

-Go to Advanced Options/Serial and set No to “Would you like a login shell to be accessible over serial?”, valid and reboot, that’s all.
+Go to Interfacing Options/Serial and set No at “Would you like a login shell to be accessible over serial?”
+Then set Yes to "Would you like the serial port hardware to be enabled?", validate and reboot, that's all.

 - V 1.00.01 - Release Version